richytong/arche-static-website/README.md

 ### [public/index.html](/public/index.html)

-Start editing here.
-Serves request for the home page `/`.
+Serves requests for the home page `/`.

 ## Run it locally